Complement of HMS Bounty: Thomas Hayward

-Commander Thomas Hayward (1767–1798?) was a sailor present during the mutiny.
+Thomas Hayward (1767–1798?) was a sailor present during the mutiny.
 He was born in Hackney, where his father, Francis Hayward M.D., was a noted physician.
 Hayward's oldest sister, Ann, was a close friend of Betsy Betham, who married William Bligh.
 Through Betsy, Hayward managed to obtain a position as a midshipman on the Bounty.
 His service on the Bounty seems to have been lacklustre, but he remained loyal to Bligh and a staunch opponent of Fletcher Christian, who disliked him immensely.
 He was the second person ordered into the boat carrying the loyalists, the first being Bligh himself.
 Heywood also disliked Hayward, calling him a 'worldling', raised a little in society, as a result of which he typically affected airs and graces beyond his station.

 Upon returning to England with Bligh, Hayward set out as third lieutenant under Captain Edward Edwards on HMS Pandora.
 Although they succeeded in finding some of the mutineers on Tahiti, and Hayward evidently performed well, it was an unfortunate voyage, ending with Pandora shipwrecked, and for the second time in as many years Hayward found himself without a ship, in an open boat making for safety.
 He eventually returned to England with other survivors from the Pandora, after which his career is uncertain.
 It has been suggested, based mainly on nearly illegible papers, that Hayward commanded the sloop HMS Swift.
 If so, he drowned when the ship was lost with all hands in a typhoon in the South China Sea in 1797 or 1798.

-Hayward is frequently confused with Peter Heywood – a fellow Bounty midshipman – because of their similar-sounding names.
+Hayward is not to be confused with Peter Heywood – a fellow Bounty midshipman – because of their similar-sounding names.

 William McCoy

 William McCoy (c.1763 – 20 April 1798) was a Scottish sailor who was with Fletcher Christian on the voyage from Tahiti to Pitcairn Island, settling there in January 1790.
 McCoy had one consort, Teio, and fathered two children, Daniel and Catherine.
-After three years, a conflict broke out between the Tahitian men and the mutineers, resulting in the deaths of all the Tahitian men, Fletcher Christrian (Manx), and four of the Englishmen.
+After three years, a conflict broke out between the Tahitian men and the mutineers, resulting in the deaths of all the Tahitian men, Fletcher Christian (Manx), and four of the Englishmen.
 McCoy (Scottish) was one of the survivors.

 McCoy discovered how to distill alcohol from the sweet syrup of the ti tree root.
 He, Matthew Quintal, and some of the women would lie around all day in a drunken stupor.
 On 20 April 1798, while drunk, he killed himself by tying a stone to his neck and leaping off a cliff.